Kenneract/Bose-Reverse-Engineering/README.md

 # Bose-Reverse-Engineering

 This repository contains a recount of my process of troubleshooting, investigating, and reverse-engineering parts of my Bose 321GS Series III home entertainment system after it stopped working.
 I began this project on Jun.20.2022.
+All graphics in this repository are my own original work.
+You can use anything from this repo as you please, but credit would be appreciated.

 *When making specific references to some source documents (see sources.md), I'll put a square bracket with [src#, pg#] near it.*

 The goal of this investigation was to get a functioning audio system again.
-I was willing to repair the existing system, but if the issue proved to be too complex for my abilities, I was prepared to do some hardware hacking to make my own solution.
+I was willing to repair the existing system, but if the issue proved to be impractical to fix in a reasonable timeframe, I was prepared to do some hardward hacking to make my own solution.

 Disclaimer: Despite my efforts, there are still a lot of missing bits and questions left unanswered.
 I stopped my investigation once I was able to get a functioning system again.
 If you have any more info feel free to reach out.